anamok/TrainsDatabase/README.md

 ### Updates:

 3-27 - Emma - *Created schema-v2.txt and sql-v2.sql to get started with our database design improvement; modified the SQL script from Phase 1 based on the data and format in the project sample data.
 More details please see schema-v2.txt.* <br>
+3-29 - Sam - *Reviewed changes and created an updated diagram*

+3-29 Notes/Thoughts:
+After reviewing the updated sql text, I want to say you did a great job incorporating all of the new information with splitting the many-to-many relationships with consideration to the data provided!
+It's almost exactly what I had in mind.
+I do have a few questions though that I'd like to discuss..
+I didn't change the sql file yet but I can if you agree to the ideas.
+- I don't know if it's nitpicky and I'm trying to work out what it would look like, but for Line_Include, would it be better to use the stationAtoB key from distance to populate?
+Or should we have individual stations?
+I have station_AB on the diagram, but I will update if it will hinder us or cause redundant information.
+- Under Route, I agree that we do not need the depart/destination station.
+However, I do think that we should include the starting station of the RAILLINE which is referenced in the data as a stop with 0 distance.
+I honestly do not know if we'll need this information long term, but until we begin working on the operations and learn which information we will need, it might be a good idea just to have.
+- While its not a big deal, I wonder if ticket_no would be easier to include in RESERVATION.
+I'm thinking when the balance hits 0, we can easily generate a unique ticket number without having to reference another table.
+It seems less complicated than referencing the ticket table where reservationnumber = reservationnumber.
+- For everything else that seemed like superfluous information that wasn't included in the data sets, I agree that we can probably remove them.

+Thanks for all of your work!
+These updates were brain teasers!!